 What is the DB Function?

-The DB function is a Financial function.
-The function helps in calculating the depreciation of an asset.
+The DB function is an Excel Financial function.
+This function helps in calculating the depreciation of an asset.
 The method used for calculating depreciation is the Fixed Declining Balance Method for each period of the asset’s lifetime.

 =DB(cost, salvage, life, period, [month])

 - Cost (required argument) – This is the initial cost of the asset.

 - Salvage (required argument) – The value of the asset at the end of the depreciation.